Living Life on a Knife Edge

 This week alone two people that I know have seen progression.
-Graham whose cancer has now spread from lymph nodes to bones and Gary, who was diagnosed stage 4 in January 2011 and has remained stable ever since in the Prevail Trial that he joined in December 2011 taking Enzalutamide, only to find out in recent days that the treatment that has worked so well for him has failed after 9 years.
-Both Graham and Gary will now start new phases of treatment to try to keep their cancer at bay and to live longer and do some of the things that they still want to do/see.
+One whose cancer has now spread from lymph nodes to bones and another, who was diagnosed stage 4 in January 2011 and has remained stable ever since in the Prevail Trial that he joined in December 2011 taking Enzalutamide, only to find out in recent days that the treatment that has worked so well for him has failed after 9 years.
+Both of them will now start new phases of treatment to try to keep their cancer at bay and to live longer and do some of the things that they still want to do/see.

 That’s the reality of the knife-edge we live on.